How To Maintain Sleek, Damage-Free Hair This Winter

 4. Use a heat protecting spray

-In an attempt to avoid the flu we’re always taught to never leave the house with wet hair (which btw is the myth), but this means we’re more likely to blow dry our hair, exposing it to heat damage on a daily basis.
+In an attempt to avoid the flu, we’re always taught never to leave the house with wet hair (which btw is the myth), but this means we’re more likely to blow dry our hair, exposing it to heat damage on a daily basis.
 This means it’s essential to protect your hair with heat protection spray.
-Just think of it as sunscreen for your hair, the spray will protect your hair from damage, helping the hair retain its natural oils and therefore the natural shine.
-We use the TRESemmé Keratin Smooth Heat Protection Shine Spray, $7, every time we expose our hair to heat, as it contains keratin proteins and marula oil that’ll protect the hair, tame frizz, and boost shine.
-If you have an hour before you leave the house, the IGK No More Blow is our savior as it speeds up air-drying time by 46%, read the full review here.
+Just think of it as sunscreen for your hair, the spray will protect your hair from damage, helping the hair retain its natural oils and, therefore, the natural shine.
+We use the TRESemmé Keratin Smooth Heat Protection Shine Spray, $7, every time we expose our hair to heat, as it contains keratin proteins and marula oil that’ll protect the hair, address frizz concerns, and boost shine.
+If you have an hour before you leave the house, the IGK No More Blow is our savior, as it speeds up air-drying time by 46%, read the full review here.

 5. Limit heat exposure

 There’s nothing better than jumping from an ice-cold bathroom into a steamy shower, but long hot showers are another culprit for dry damaged hair.
 Extreme heat will strip your hair of the natural oils that keep it soft and shiny, so try and lower heat exposure as much as possible.
 As hard as it may be, end your shower with a quick blast of cold water on your hair as this will smooth the hair cuticle, so it’s less likely to frizz and more likely to stay glossy.

 6. Do regular hair masks

 During winter, chances are, you’ll be staying in with a bowl of ice cream and Netflix, which is the perfect opportunity to do a DIY hair mask.
 We like to do a weekly mask to nourish our thirsty hair and feed it with antioxidants, minerals, and vitamins.
 Check out our three favorite DIY hair resue masks here.